gvwilson/thirdbit/_drafts/process.md

 -   Frequency: ongoing
 -   Responsible: Product Manager and technical leads
 -   Contributors: users and engineering team members
+-   Products:
+    -   Designs for new features or applications

 ### Engineering Needs

+Software engineers are people too, and have their own specialized needs.
+Our product manager occasionally treats us as users and uses discovery techniques to (help us) figure out what would make *our* lives better.

 -   Summary: Ongoing assessment of engineering's needs
 -   Key Questions: